 - REMOVE the pecans from the heat and cool for 5 to 6 minutes.

 - MELT the butter in the microwave in a microwave-safe container.
 Heat for about 45 seconds.
 Cool for 2 to 3 minutes.

 - FINELY CHOP the cooled pecans with a knife or in a food processor.

 - MIX the cinnamon and sugar together in a small bowl.

-- POUR the dry cake mix and pudding mix into a large mixing bowl.
+- POUR the dry cake mix into a large mixing bowl.
 Add the melted butter and eggs.
 Mix with a wooden spoon until the dough is combined.
 Use a spatula to scrape the sides of the bowl to make sure all the dry ingredients are combined into the cookie dough.

 - STIR in the chopped pecans and the toffee bits.